Childhood cancer and COVID-19: What you need to know

 What should you do if your child is a cancer survivor?

 “Fortunately, for most childhood cancer patients, their immune systems usually recover within six months to a year after therapy has been discontinued.
-Again, the best way to protect your child and your family is by following the CDC’s guidelines for mask wearing, social distancing and good hand hygiene,” said Dr. Cramer.
+Again, the best way to protect your child and your family is by following the CDC’s guidelines for mask wearing, social distancing, good hand hygiene – and get vaccinated,” said Dr. Cramer.

 If my child has cancer or is a cancer survivor, should they get the vaccine when it becomes available to them?